Pankakes102/mindex-java-code-solution/README.md

 one place.
 But for now im going to leave it the way it is, with the same code in multiple places.
 I would be interested in learning if there is a more sophisticated way to solve this repetition issue.

+I created a similar Test class as the EmployeeServiceImplTest for the Compensation Service.
+And also a separate Unit Test Class to cover the negative workflows (exception handling).

 ## Authors
 Initial Commit Provided with the Mindex Java Code Challenge.
 Michael Szczepanski